SonuKumar81800/ChatServer/README.md

 # ChatServer
-This application can be used for chating in a network without internet n localhost
+This application can be used for chating in a network without internet in localhost